arslanmusaddiq/1DT308-Introductory-Project/labs/2_blink_led.md

 ## Rules

-This task is going to be conducted in a group of two students.
-Both students must be active during all steps of the assignment.
+This task is going to be conducted individually.

-During the assignment you may discuss the assignment with students outside the group.
-You may help other groups but you may NOT do all steps for them.
-Note that these rules change between assignments.

 ## Ingredients